derekburgess/jaws/docs/architecture.md

 outer layers; none belongs in `jaws.domain` or `jaws.ports`.
 The deterministic fakes live beside the contracts because service unit tests need the same lightweight install boundary.

+`jaws.storage` is an outer infrastructure package.
+It may depend inward on domain and port contracts and may eventually import the optional Neo4j driver, but the migration registry and its public status/planning records currently remain importable without that dependency.
+Cypher owned by versioned migrations belongs there; legacy commands may call the migration manager during the ratcheted transition but must not redefine schema objects themselves.

 ## Ratchet policy

 The test governs every Python file under a listed package.
 A new inner package must be